|OLG and DCRT

 Basic to the success of a community's historic preservation program is the creation of a municipal historic district by local ordinance as required by the CLG program.
 Local historic districts are designated by the mayor and city council and approved by the planning and zoning commission under provisions of the state enabling legislation (La R.S.
 25: 731-782).
 After creating a historic district, each community must establish a Historic District Commission (HDC) to oversee its designated historic area.
 The HDC's main role is to assist and advise building owners, architects, and developers on the best way to restore.

-By becoming a CLG and creating a local historic preservation program, communities can protect and preserve their built environment.
 Every community has its distinctive heritage: a historic downtown, older neighborhoods, schools, churches, and parks.
 These features represent the history of a community and become a legacy for all.
 Historic properties give each community its distinctive look and feel.
 They contribute to the economy by providing tourist attractions and stabilizing and increasing property values.
 Historic districts protect the architecturally rich living environment for citizens, visitors, and future generations.
+By becoming a CLG and creating a local historic preservation program, communities can protect and preserve its built environment that contributes to its heritage.

 |For more information, please contact:|